Recipe boxes UK

 You get exact amounts for each recipe.
 Less food waste, but no leftovers for lunches or extras.

 Recipe boxes are great when you first try them.
 New meals, no planning, everything arrives at your door.
-But after a few months, most people notice two things: the cost is high, and you keep getting the same types of meals.
+But after a few months, some households notice two things: the subscription is still priced around delivery convenience, and they keep choosing the same types of meals.

 You already know what you like to cook.
-Basket List takes those recipes and does the rest — no box, no delivery fee, no fixed menu.
+Basket List takes those recipes and builds the list - no box, no delivery fee, no fixed menu.

 Step 1